December 2024

 - future policy: options for long-term funding reform - opportunities for next year’s spending review - future for tuition fees beyond 2025/26

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DfE; DBT; Department for the Economy, NI; NAO; DSIT; IPO; GO-Science; Home Office; and the Welsh Government.
+As well as key stakeholders, those that attended include officials from DfE; DBT; Department for the Economy, NI; NAO; DSIT; IPO; GO-Science; Home Office; and the Welsh Government.